gdbooks/LegacyOpenGL/Chapter7/ui_practice.md

 # Implementing a simple UI

 We're going to modify the demo scene we've been working with to have a simple UI.
 I suggest reading this whole page over at least one time before implementing any code, just so you have an idea of everything that will be happening.

+If you want to write or use some helper functions for this example, that's fine.
 By the time we're done, the demo scene will look like this:

 # TODO